 Twin screw extruders are used for PVC Wood Plastic Composite materials(WPC), and other powder plastic compounds.
 Our Athens, Georgia manufacturing facility houses our high output, twin-screw extrusion lines.

 - Extruder Size– Formtech has a variety of single-screw machines varying in size from ¾” to 3 ½”, which can accommodate profiles as small as 1/8” to over 8” in width.
 In general terms, the larger the diameter of the extruder, the more pounds per hour of output the machine provides.
 Twin-Screw extruders are typically measured in millimeters, and can vary widely in size depending on the extruded plastic profiles being manufactured.
 Formtech has twin-screw machines from mid-range up to large sizes, which can handle profiles as small as under 1”, up to 12” wide profiles that weigh more than 7 pounds per foot.
 The largest profiles manufactured by Formtech are used in marine applications such as a seawalls, or bulkheads.
 This product line is an innovative, hybrid sheet piling system made primarily of recycled PVC materials, with a prime, weather resistant capstock on all exposed areas.
-Check out the specifics at truline.com.
+Check out the specifics at truline.us.

 - Barrel– The barrel of the extruder is a hardened steel cylindrical cavity designed to house the extruder screw(s).
 The barrel is subjected to a considerable amount of pressure from compression of the plastic compounds during extrusion, and may either be simply hardened, or for high volume applications the barrel can be lined with harder materials such as tungsten carbide.